University of Dayton: Key events

-In June 2014, The University of Dayton announced it will begin divesting coal and fossil fuels from its $670 million investment pool.
-It is believed to be the first Catholic university in the nation to take this step.
+In June 2014, the University of Dayton announced it would begin divesting coal and fossil fuels from its $670 million investment pool.
+It is believed to have been the first Catholic university in the nation to take this step.

 Growth and expansion

 Starting in the 1960s, the university began acquiring hundreds of single-family homes and duplexes in the neighborhoods adjacent to the campus for student housing, extending the campus to Brown Street.
 In 2007, the university built five new townhouses and renovated four homes in a Citirama project with the Home Builders Association of Dayton.